elephantscale/es-training-new/machine-learning/slides/Regressions-R.md

 ## Linear Regression in R

- * R has built in Linear Regression : lm
+ * R has built in Linear Regression: lm

  * Very easy to use!